Omid Singh

-Omid Singh (امید سینگ; born 9 January 1993) is an Iranian professional footballer who plays as a midfielder.
+Omid Singh (امید سینگ; born 9 January 1993) is an Indian-Iranian professional footballer who plays as a midfielder.

 Career

 Born in Behbahan, Khuzestan, Iran, Singh began his professional career playing for the Gahar Zagros in 2012–13 Persian Gulf Pro League.
 He then joined Naft Masjed the following season, and played in the Azadegan League.

 In 2016, he joined Esteghlal Khuzestan and won his maiden Persian Gulf Pro League title.
 He joined Pars Jonoubi Jam the following season and played a pivotal role as Pars Jonoubi Jam won the Azadegan League title for the first time in their history.

 On 5 April 2020, it was announced that then I-League side East Bengal FC roped in Singh on a two-year deal, however he has never appeared with the club in any league match.
 On 14 July 2021, FIFA asked SC East Bengal to pay the salary of Singh after the club refused to pay it.
 He later played for Persian Iranian football club Havadar in the Persian Gulf Pro League.